yjdwbj/rp2040-ili9341/README.md

 ## Taken from the Pico-examples, and expanded

+* RP2040 with two 74HC595 `daisy-chained` to drive TFT LCD of 8080 MCU 16-bit bus interface, which can save a lot of pins.
+* The 74HC595 is an 8-bit serial-in, serial or parallel-out shift register with output latches.
+The have 100 MHz (typical) shift out frequency.

 Expanded with:
 * Two shift register 74HC595 daisy chained together to save many pins, which is main purpose of this project.
 * Simultaneously drive two LCDs with different interfaces.